Monero logo

 OutPKs Valid Points

-All outPKs must be conically encoded points8.
+All outPKs must be canonically encoded points8.

 Simple Types Rules